Prendus/content/privacy-policy.md

 * Your interactions with the services, such as which URLs you visit, which quizzes, questions, and other content that you use, and all click-level interactions with the services
 * Any personally identifiable information contained in content that you upload

+### Cookies

+We use cookies in some of the following ways:

+* To collect data for use with Google Analytics
+* To store certain LTI credentials

+### Google Analytics

+We use Google Analytics.
+You can see how Google Analytics collects and processes data here: ["How Google uses data when you use our partners' sites or apps"](https://www.google.com/policies/privacy/partners/).

 ## How we use the information

 We may access and use information collected to do any of the following: